qc2105/mDownloader/README.md

 # To Do

-    a) Save information about a downloading task in a sqlite3 db until the user explicitly delete it.
+    a) Save information about a downloading task in a sqlite3 db until the user explicitly deletes it.
     b) Interupted tasks can be recovered.